 The November meeting of the Santa Fe Stargazers began at 7:00 PM MDT on November 18, 2020 with 11 members in attendance.
 The evenings featured speaker was ‘Gazer Jim Kraemer, who spoke on the neutrino astronomy from Antarctica: “IceCube Neutrino Observatory: The Cubic Kilometer Detector at the South Pole Amundsen-Scott Station.”
 You can download a copy of Jim’s keynote presentation (or a pdf version of the same) from our web site.
+You can also view a recording of the presentation here.

 Following Jim’s presentation the business meeting focused recent member observing and included a general and . . . let’s say . . . , wide-ranging discussion.